 Vaginismus is a treatable condition, and good training can lead to pleasurable intercourse without pelvic pain.

 Well, those are 7 of the many benefits women get from doing Kegel exercises.
-If you interested in learning more about how to do a proper Kegel or some of the products we carry at Intimate Rose be sure to check out our blog and store!
+If you interested in learning more about how proper Kegels for women should be done or some of the products we carry at Intimate Rose be sure to check out our blog and store!